-As of September 30, 2013, after giving effect to the issuance of 427,283 shares of our common stock upon the exercise of stock options, which shares will be sold in this offering, there were 26,402,092 shares of common stock outstanding held of record by 83 stockholders.
+As of September 30, 2013, after giving effect to the issuance of shares of our common stock upon the exercise of stock options that will be sold in this offering there were shares of common stock outstanding, held of record by 83 stockholders.

-As of September 30, 2013, after giving effect to the issuance of 427,283 shares of our common stock upon the exercise of stock options, which shares will be sold in this offering, there were 2,065,657 shares of common stock subject to outstanding options under our equity incentive plans, 102,547 shares of common stock issuable pursuant to outstanding restricted stock units under our equity incentive plans and 1,343,760 shares of common stock issuable upon the exercise of outstanding warrants.
+As of September 30, 2013, after giving effect to the issuance of shares of our common stock upon the exercise of stock options that will be sold in this offering there were shares of common stock subject to outstanding options under our equity incentive plans, 102,547 shares of common stock issuable pursuant to outstanding restricted stock units under our equity incentive plans and 1,343,760 shares of common stock issuable upon the exercise of outstanding warrants.